-- More visible policing or more police stations closer to the concentrations of people are required, especially in Zastron. - Satellite police stations could be established in an attempt to reduce crime levels in rural areas. - The national standard for the provision of police stations is 5km walking distance.
+- More visible policing or more police stations closer to the concentrations of people are required, especially in Zastron.
+Itumeleng ward 1 is the main culprit. - Satellite police stations could be established in an attempt to reduce crime levels in rural areas. - The national standard for the provision of police stations is 5km walking distance.
 According to this standard, there is no need for more police stations in any of the settlements. - There is a need for police stations (satellite or proper) at the following locations.
 This assessment is based on a 1km walking distance and not population threshold: - South of Zastron and in Matlakeng; - South of Smithfield and in Mofulatshepe; and, - In Uitkoms and Roleleathunya.